Training-Free Guidance Beyond Differentiability: Scalable Path Steering with Tree Search in Diffusion and Flow Models: Experiments

 \section{Experiments}

-This section evaluates the performance of \ouralg through experiments on one continuous and two discrete models across six tasks.
-It is structured as follows: \cref{sec: exp setting} introduces the comparison methods; \cref{sec: exp guidance results} details the tasks and results; \cref{sec: exp scalabiliity} validates framework scalability and tree search effectiveness; and \cref{sec: exp discuss guidance design} discusses design choices for different scenarios.
+This section evaluates \ouralg on one continuous and two discrete models across diverse tasks.
+Sec.~\ref{sec: exp setting} introduces the comparison methods; Sec.~\ref{sec: exp guidance results} details the tasks and results; Sec.~\ref{sec: exp scalability} validates framework scalability; and Sec.~\ref{sec: exp discuss guidance design} discusses configuration choices for different scenarios.